yvendruscolo/Data-Pirates-challenge/README.md

 And then use `make run`.
 Output will be in the **out** folder.
 If you need to change the genres, either set an environment variable `GENRES` or change the makefile.

+You can also use `make test` which will check if IMDb's api is still compatible, by running a slimmed version of the application and checking the results